Indefinite Leave to Remain

 Indefinite leave to remain means permission to remain in the UK without any restrictions.
 It is not the same as British citizenship and does not give you entitlement to a British passport.
-People who hold indefinite leave to remain are called settled in the UK.
+People who hold indefinite leave to remain are regarded as settled in the UK.

-Settled status is an equivalent of indefinite leave to remain for EEA nationals and their family members under the EU Settlement scheme.
+Settled status is the equivalent of indefinite leave to remain granted to EEA nationals and their family members under the EU Settlement scheme.

 The most common immigration categories leading to settlement after five years of residence are: